Subscribe

 Dwight Alleyne, DVM

-Citrus extracts, including linalool and D-limonene, are excellent natural flea repellents targeting adult fleas and eggs alike.
-Like diatomaceous earth, citrus products like lemon juice have drying-out effects on fleas.
+Citrus extracts, including linalool and D-limonene, are excellent natural flea repellents.
+Like diatomaceous earth, citrus products such as lemon juice, have dehydrating effects on fleas.
 Upon contact, citrus dissolves the flea’s protective coating, making it impossible for fleas to retain moisture.

-How to use: When buying a citrus flea spray, read the label carefully to ensure it’s safe for pets.
-Add up to 10 drops of any citrus, food-grade essential oil to an 8-ounce spray bottle to make your own.
+Treatment.
+When buying a citrus flea spray, read the label carefully to ensure it’s safe for dogs — some may not be safe for cats, birds, or small mammal pets.
+Add up to 10 drops of any citrus, food-grade essential oil to an 8-ounce spray bottle to make your own homemade flea repellant.
 Use the product or blend in areas of your house as needed.

 A light trap uses light and heat to draw out fleas.
 The flea trap has a yellow-green bulb dangling above a sticky mat to trap them until they die or get disposed of.
 Light traps follow an on-and-off lighting pattern, which tricks fleas into believing the light is a host source to jump onto.

 Treat your backyard with sulfur to get rid of fleas.
-Upon contact or ingestion, sulfur interferes with the fleas’ energy production to end their infestation.
+Upon contact or ingestion, sulfur interferes with the fleas’ energy production.
+Sulfur can be toxic to pets in large amounts, so make sure your dog doesn’t eat any.

-How to use: Sulfur is for outdoor flea treatment only.
-Use the powder form on your lawn, shrubs, and other outdoor spots.
-A good rule of thumb is to use the powder with a sifter, and ensure you can see your plants’ color through the powder to prevent killing them.
+Treatment.
+Sulfur is for outdoor flea treatment only.
+Use the powder on your lawn, shrubs, and other outdoor spots.
+A good rule of thumb is to use the powder with a sifter and ensure you can see your plants’ color through the powder to prevent killing the vegetation.

 How to prevent a flea infestation with flea control

-The key is preventing a flea problem before it happens.
+The best thing is to prevent a flea problem before it happens.
 Prevention methods will save you time and trouble in the long run.
 Plus, your dog will thank you for keeping the fleas away.
 Here are some things to try:

-• Spot treatments and flea collars.
+Spot treatments.
 Ask your vet before applying flea prevention treatments to find out the best products for your dog.

-• Yard maintenance.
+Yard maintenance.
 Pet owners, keep a well-manicured yard.
-Mow the lawn and trim back shrubs.
-This gives fleas fewer spots to hide in the backyard.
+Mowing the lawn and trimming back shrubs.
+This gives fleas and ticks fewer spots to hide in the backyard.

-• Routine house cleaning.
+Routine house cleaning.
 Vacuum rugs and carpets weekly to rid your home of fleas that may get inside.
-Consider adding diatomaceous earth to your vacuum bag or bin to help kill fleas that get sucked into the vacuum.
+Consider adding diatomaceous earth to your vacuum cleaner or bin to help kill fleas and flea eggs that get sucked into the vacuum.
+If you see any fleas, you should vacuum daily until you’re certain they’re gone.

 Frequently asked questions

-Before trying any flea treatment, consult with your vet.
+Flea sprays with natural ingredients and conventional flea prevention can kill adult fleas on dogs.
+You can also give your dog a bath in the tub with standing water in order to suffocate and drown the little buggers.
+Before trying any home remedies, consult with your vet.
 Assuming your pet is healthy and your vet gives it the green light, apple cider vinegar is a great, effective way to eliminate fleas.
-Treating your home with certain food-grade essential oil blends can also help kill and repel fleas.
+Treating your home with certain food-grade essential oil blends can also help kill and repel parasites.

 What is the best homemade flea killer?

-Lavender, rosemary, and other citrus oils high in linalool can be blended with water and sprayed around the home where fleas tend to dwell, like along baseboards, pet bedding, couches, etc.
+You can blend 8-10 drops of lavender, rosemary, or citrus essential oils high in linalool with water in a spray bottle.
+Apply the spray around the home where fleas tend to dwell, like along baseboards, pet bedding, couches, etc.

-Before anything else, treat your pet with topical flea medications or an all-natural blend that will repel fleas Next, treat the carpet and any couches or bedding with diatomaceous earth.
+Before anything else, give your dog a bath or use a flea comb to remove the fleas.
+Next, treat your pet with topical flea medications or an all-natural blend that will repel fleas.
+Sprinkle the carpet and any couches with diatomaceous earth.
 Let the powder sit overnight before vacuuming.
 Then, regularly repeat the process until all signs of fleas are gone.
+You should also wash your sheets in hot water, and launder all of your pet’s bedding, blankets, and plush toys.